 - it does not give an entitlement or privileges to receive something else.

-In relation to a holder carrying on a business of cryptocurrency mining, whether or not GST is payable by the miner on its supply of new cryptocurrency depends on a number of factors, including its specific features, whether the miner is registered for GST, and whether the supply is made in the course of the miner’s enterprise.
+In relation to a holder carrying on an enterprise of cryptocurrency mining, whether or not GST is payable by the miner on its supply of new cryptocurrency depends on a number of factors, including its specific features, whether the miner is registered for GST, and whether the supply is made in the course or furtherance of the miner’s enterprise.

 The specific features of cryptocurrency include it: being a type of security or other derivative; being “digital currency” as defined in the GST legislation; or providing a right or entitlement to goods or services.
-If the cryptocurrency is “digital currency”, its supply will not be subject to any GST because it will be an input-taxed financial supply (assuming the other requirements are satisfied).
+If the cryptocurrency is a security, derivative or digital currency, its supply will not be subject to any GST because it will be an input-taxed financial supply (assuming the other requirements are satisfied).

 The ATO has created a specialist task force to tackle cryptocurrency tax evasion.
 The ATO also collects bulk records from Australian cryptocurrency designated service providers to conduct data matching to ensure that cryptocurrency users are paying the right amount of tax.
 With the broader regulatory trend around the globe moving from guidance to enforcement, it is likely that the ATO will also begin enforcing tax liabilities more aggressively.

 There are currently no express prohibitions on the use or trading of cryptocurrencies in Australia.
-However, to the extent that cryptocurrencies are financial products, on-selling or trading financial products fall within the existing regulatory regime.
+However, to the extent that cryptocurrencies are financial products, trading or on-selling financial products fall within the existing regulatory regime.

-The purpose of the new regulations is to ensure that financial products are targeted at the correct category of potential investors.
-ASIC has already commenced using its PIP to address issues relating to short term credit products and various derivatives, however has not yet directed these powers specifically to cryptocurrencies.
+The purpose of these regulations is to ensure that financial products are targeted at the correct category of potential investors.
+ASIC has already commenced using its PIP to address issues relating to short term credit products and various derivatives.
+However, these have not yet been directed specifically toward cryptocurrencies.
 It is anticipated that ASIC will use its PIP should a risk of significant consumer detriment arise in relation to certain cryptocurrency types and structures.

 While the data on ICO activity in Australia is opaque, a number of Australian businesses such as Synthetix, Power Ledger and CanYa have previously raised significant funds via ICOs.

-The Reserve Bank of Australia (RBA), Australia’s central bank, has confirmed that the RBA has no immediate plans to issue a retail central bank digital currency (CBDC) akin to money.
+The Reserve Bank of Australia (RBA), Australia’s central bank, has confirmed that it has no immediate plans to issue a retail CBDC akin to money.
 The RBA noted that the rise of new technology associated with cryptocurrencies has the capacity to challenge the role of traditional financial institutions with regard to payments.
 Similarly, it has explored the potential structure of a retail CBDC but continues to conclude that there is currently no public policy case for the RBA to issue a retail CBDC.
-Despite this, the RBA remains open to (and is actively considering) applications for a wholesale CBDC and continues researching this area (primarily in relation to settlement arrangements).
+Despite this, the RBA has taken active steps in exploring applications for a wholesale CBDC (discussed in question 2).

 The use of digital wallets in Australia has also continued to grow.
 The Council of Financial Regulators (comprised of Australia’s major financial regulators) has made recommendations to the Government for a new framework for stored value facilities to be overseen by APRA.
 Stored value facilities include digital wallets that are increasingly being used as a means of payment and store significant value for a reasonable period of time.
 The new framework is intended not only to be fit for purpose for the emerging financial system but also be able to accommodate future developments and technological advances, such as proposals for global stable coin ecosystems.